 berkut3000, almost 6 years agoI used this as a guide on Ubuntu 19.04, and found that I had to make the following adaptations: use gdb-multiarch instead of arm-none-eabi-gdb, and change the Makefile debug section to: gdb-multiarch -ex "target extended-remote localhost:3333" $(ELF).
 This was a very useful guide to getting everything working, thanks.

-Austin Gosling, about 5 years agoThank you for posting this, I have been trying to do this for a while, and your instructions were extremely helpful in sending me in the right direction.
+Austin Gosling, over 5 years agoThank you for posting this, I have been trying to do this for a while, and your instructions were extremely helpful in sending me in the right direction.

-Nathan, about 5 years agoCan you program a bootloader to the SAMD21 without Windows?
+Nathan, over 5 years agoCan you program a bootloader to the SAMD21 without Windows?

 ilium007, almost 4 years agoLeave a comment